Carreau/jupyter-book/notebook-extensions.md

 `IPython.toolbar.add_buttons_group`

 Now, go edit your custom extension !
+You can also try to install `markcell.js` extension, `require()` it in your extension and try to use someof the methods defined in it.
+This show you how to spread your extension potentially across many files.

 Here is my solution: